Hospital‑grade vital signs from $44 of WiFi hardware.

 For hospitals

-We're talking to medical/surgical floor leaders, biomedical engineering teams, and clinical research offices interested in hosting a wellness-grade pilot of contactless monitoring.
+ViFi is in conversation with medical/surgical floor leaders, biomedical engineering teams, and clinical research offices interested in hosting a wellness-grade pilot of contactless monitoring.

 A pilot looks like this: